dynatrace-oss/eBPF-Discovery/README.md

 ## License

-eBPF Discovery is under Apache 2.0 license and BSD 2 Clause.
+eBPF Discovery is under Apache 2.0 license and uses third party code under BSD 2 Clause.
 See LICENSE for details.